Balsamic Vinaigrette

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-I love a good balsamic vinaigrette on everything from standard green salads to pasta salad, grilled vegetables, or even on chicken.
+I love a good balsamic dressing on everything from standard green salads to pasta salad, grilled vegetables, or even on chicken.
 It adds so much flavor with so little effort, and I think that’s what we’re all looking for in a salad dressing!

 Ingredient notes